haku-field/observations-for-ai/README.md

 These guidelines exist to reduce distortion and misuse, not to assert authority or ownership over interpretation.

+### Position and Scope

+This repository functions as a **reference layer for observation**.

+It is not a framework for decision-making, optimization, prediction, or intervention.
+Its role is to **preserve differences, transitions, and traces** without acting upon them.

+Observation here does not imply monitoring, evaluation, or control.

+### What This Repository Does Not Do

+This repository does **not**:

+* determine correct actions or responses
+* evaluate states as good or bad
+* optimize behavior or outcomes
+* finalize interpretations or meanings
+* enforce models or theories

+Any file contained here should be read as **descriptive**, not prescriptive.

+### Relationship to Other Structures

+* This repository may be **referenced by** behavioral or response-oriented fragments (e.g. distance, silence, response).
+* It does **not depend on** them.
+* Conceptual materials (e.g. RET, RBP) included here are **references only** and do not define the scope or authority of observation.

+Observation precedes interpretation.
+Interpretation may occur elsewhere.

+### Integration Note

+Materials formerly treated as separate “observational” fragments are integrated here as **templates and reference models**, without elevating them to operational layers.

 ### Canonical Source

 This repository is maintained as a canonical archive.